-- Level 6 Review (Level 8 in Program Workflow) - o Curriculum Committee Review as a First Review agenda discussion item - Level 7 Review (Level 9 in Program Workflow) - o Curriculum Co-Chair review - O Voting as a Second Review agenda action item - Level 8 Review (Level 10 in Program Workflow) - Vice President of Instruction (VPI) - Once recommended by the Curriculum Committee and the Vice President of Instruction, the Academic Services Assistant puts recommendations on Board of Trustees (BOT) agenda - BOT approval - Submission to Chancellors office for chaptering (streamlined)/approval (full CCCO review) - Advertised to students - Level 9 Activation (Level 11 in Program Workflow) - Curriculum tech will enter effective dates in the Course Management System (CMS)/.
+- Level 7 Review (Level 9 in Program Workflow) - o Curriculum Co-Chair review - O Voting as a Second Review agenda action item - Level 8 Review (Level 10 in Program Workflow) - Vice President of Instruction (VPI) - Once recommended by the Curriculum Committee and the Vice President of Instruction, the Academic Services Assistant puts recommendations on Board of Trustees (BOT) agenda - Level 9 BOT approval (Level 11 in Program Workflow) - Level 10 Submission to Chancellors office for chaptering (streamlined)/approval (full CCCO review) (Level 12 in Program Workflow) - Level 11 Catalog: Advertised to students (Level 13 in Program Workflow) - Level 12 Activation (Level 14 in Program Workflow) - Curriculum tech will enter effective dates in the Course Management System (CMS)/.
 Once a course has received CCCO approval AND has been advertised to students, it is ready to schedule.